kratos-batteries/kratos-batteries/README.md

 environment.yml
 setup.py
 ```

+## Data Extract & Process
+In Kratos battery, Our training data were extracted from the Material Project database containing a total of 4400 data for intercalation-based electrode materials.
+23,24 We utilized the Material Project?s application programming interface pymatgen to access the data from the database.
+Although DFT predictions are not the gold standard for theoretical calculations in some contexts, 28 they do provide reasonable insights and can be used to guide experimental research.

+The features used to specify a particular electrode material in our ML models include the working ion in the battery (i.e., Li or other metals), the concentration of the active metal ion in a given compound, crystal lattice types, and space group numbers.
+All other features were obtained from the elemental properties of the atomic constituents involved in a particular electrode.
+The elemental properties added to the feature vectors are adopted from the project called Magpie of Ward et al.

+Finally, as Data processing, sklearn.feature_selection.RFE and sklearn.decomposition.PCA were applied to select and extract features, which can decrese dimensionality of training data from 241 to 135.

 ## Neural Network - PyTorch
 Using Pytorch, a neural network  was created to predict gravimetric capacity, volumetric capacity, and max volume change for battery electrodes.
 The network was created through a sequential model, with two hidden layers.
 The model was then put through 1000 epochs to reduce mean squared error before a final model was produced to predict the desired properties.